- Sarah Jane DeHaas, PhD, Martin G. Brumbaugh Professor of Education, Department Chair - ext. 3641

 ED-130 Adolescent Development (Fall & Spring; Yearly; 3.00 Credits; S) Examines human physical, cognitive, and social-emotional development from preadolescence through emerging adulthood.
 Topics include: identity, sexuality, and gender issues; emotional and behavioral challenges of adolescence, the impact of culture, language, and disability on adolescents, and the role of family, schools, and peers on development.
-Preference will be given to education majors.
+Enrollment priority in this course is given to Education POEs.

-ED-199 Special Topics (Variable; Variable; 1.00-4.00 Credits) Provides students, particularly those not seeking certification, with experience organizing and communicating knowledge in their fields of study.
+ED-199 Special Topics (Variable; Variable; 1.00-4.00 Credits) Special topics provides students, particularly those not seeking certification, with experience organizing and communicating knowledge in their fields of study.
 This may be accomplished in public schools or other areas of social/community work, e.g., community health programs or family planning agencies.
 Note: titles may vary each semester; students may take each course for credit.

 ED-201 Educational Technology (Either Semester; Yearly; 3.00 Credits; S) Introduces educational technology and computer systems and their current applications in the classroom.
 Topics to be covered include office programs, Web 2.0 programs, multimedia programs, course management systems and web-page construction; classroom presentation software; use of assistive technology and software evaluation.
 Prerequisites: ED110 and ED111 or ED101 and ED120 and ED121.
 ED130 may be taken as an alternate prerequisite for ED120/ED121 only.